magento/merchdocs/src/quick-tour/b2b-quick-start.md

 title: B2B Overview
 sections:
   - title: Basics
-    content: Learn the basics of Magento B2B, and how it differs from B2C.
-Magento B2B gives you the ability to sell business-to-business while also selling from business-to-consumer.
+    content: Learn the basics of B2B for Adobe Commerce and how it differs from B2C.
+The B2B feature set gives you the ability to sell business-to-business while also selling from business-to-consumer.
     url: /stores/b2b-basics.html

   - title: Configuration